-Seminar exposing students in the Environmental Fellows Program to different disciplinary perspectives on specific environmental issues, as revealed in the scholarly literature.
+Seminar exposing students to different disciplinary perspectives on specific environmental issues, as revealed in the scholarly literature.
 Specific problems will vary from term to term.
 This seminar helps students make the transition from disciplinary to interdisciplinary thinking.
-Team-taught.
-Same as ATMS 311.
-Prerequisite: Admission to Environmental Fellows Program or consent of advisor.

 This course satisfies the General Education Criteria for:

 Group expedition to study environment and sustainability issues at a field site.
 Includes in-class meetings, student-led presentation, and field trip; expeditions run during spring break, winter break, in mid-May or in intercession; dates depend on location.
 Field Trip and field trip fee required.
 Additional fees may apply.
 See Class Schedule.
-May be repeated in separate terms if topics vary.
-Prerequisite: For ESE majors and Sustainability Living Learning Community students.
-Non majors can apply to the waitlist.
+May be repeated up to 12 hours in separate terms if topics vary.

 Introduces the physical (energy, mineral, and soil) resources of the Earth, the environmental consequences of producing and using resources, the controls on resource supplies, and the alternatives to traditional supplies.
 Focuses on the geological origin and context of resources, the means of exploration and production, the history of production, and sustainability issues related to consumption and depletion.
 Provides an understanding of why resources can be scarce and expensive, why many are not renewable, and why their use impacts the Earth System.
 May include field trips.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both ESE 445 and GEOL 380.
 Prerequisite: Junior standing or higher.

 An interdisciplinary approach to investigating the meaning and practice of sustainability in the contemporary Earth system.
 As a consequence, students explore the sustainability of crucial resources - water, soil, energy, mineral and the biota - in the context of the social and environmental systems in which these resources are used, including the moral, physical, ecological, political and economic.
-Same as GEOG 482 and GEOL 483.
+Same as GEOL 483 and GGIS 482.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Junior or senior standing, or consent of instructor.

 Advanced topics course, consisting of seminar or lectures in subjects not covered by regular course offerings; for advanced undergraduates and graduate students.
 Possible field study in a prominent geological locality; includes in-class meetings, student-led presentations, and field trip; trips run during spring break, winter break, in mid-end May; dates depend on location.
 Additional fees may apply.
 See Class Schedule.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
 Approved for letter and S/U grading.
 May be repeated in the same or separate terms to a maximum of 12 undergraduate hours or 8 graduate hours.
 Prerequisite: Consent of instructor.